Combining Machine Learning Defenses without Conflicts: Acknowledgments

 \section{Acknowledgments}

-This work is supported in part by Intel (in the context of Private AI consortium), and the Government of Ontario.
-Vasisht is supported by David R. Cheriton Scholarship, and Cybersecurity and Privacy Excellence Graduate Scholarship.
+This work is supported in part by Intel (in the context of Private AI consortium), and the Government of Ontario (RE011-038).
+Vasisht is supported by IBM PhD fellowship, David R. Cheriton Scholarship, and Mastercard Cybersecurity and Privacy Excellence Graduate Scholarship.
 Views expressed in the paper are those of the authors and do not necessarily reflect the position of the funding agencies.
-We thank Jian Liu (Zheijang University), Cong Wang (City University of Hong Kong), and Sebastian Szyller (Intel Labs) for fruitful discussions on this topic. \end{arxiv}
+We thank Jian Liu (Zheijang University), Cong Wang (City University of Hong Kong), and Sebastian Szyller (Intel Labs) for fruitful discussions on this topic.